 - We do accept applications from outside of the Santa Rosa Residency Program.

-- You must have graduated or be about to graduate from an approved family practice residency and, if invited for an interview, we require a letter of support from the residency director and one additional letter of recommendation.
+- You must have graduated or be about to graduate from an approved family practice residency.

-- We are accepting applications starting November 1 and would like your application by December 1.
+- We are accepting applications starting November 1 and they are due December 1.

 - Applicants will be invited for interviews in December.